kubevirt/kubevirt/docs/getting-started.md

 In addition, if you want to run a specific test or tests you can prepend any `Describe`, `Context` and `It` statements of your test with an `F` and Ginkgo will only run items that are marked with the prefix.
-Also, don't forget to remove the prefix before issuing your pull request.
+Remeber to remove the prefix before issuing your pull request.

 For additional information check out the [Ginkgo focused specs documentation](http://onsi.github.io/ginkgo/#focused-specs)